ATOIsus/IELTS/README.md

   # Part 2

-              Here I need to speak on a given topic for 2 minutes and need preparation for So, the when I say "Let's get started with Part 2", give me a random topic from the following with the topic and questions and make sure it is not repeated if everything is completed, remind me and ask any random topic again
+              Here I need to speak on a given topic for 2 minutes and need preparation for 1 minute.
+              So, the when I say "Let's get started with Part 2", give me a random and unrepeated topic from the following with the topic and questions if everything is completed, remind me and ask any random topic again